How to Make a Grab & Go Bag and What's Included

 - extra shelf stable foods

-- adjust clothing above to maternity wear and make adjustments to the clothing size as time goes by or use tip below
+- adjust clothing above to maternity wear and adjust the clothing size as time goes by (or use the tip below)

 - prenatal vitamins